The Sūtra

 the Buddha!
 No matter what they are about to do, they should appeal for

-approval to the Three Noble Treasures -- the Buddha, the Dharma, and the Samgha.
-No matter how subtle one’s motivation might be,
+approval to the Three Noble Treasures -- the Buddha, the Dharma, and the

-nothing could escape the Buddha’s sharp discernment and perfect understanding.
+the Buddha’s sharp discernment and perfect understanding.
+For men with the

-For men with the virtues of precepts, there is no greater protection than the
+virtues of precepts, there is no greater protection than the one provided by

-one provided by Dharma.
-With all the Devas at their
+Dharma.
+With all the Devas at their disposal, they are respected alike by all

-Beings throughout the universe.
-One becomes noble only with the advance of
+the Dragons, Ghosts, and Spiritual Beings throughout the universe.
+One becomes

-one’s observation of the noble precepts.
-For such a person the course of events
+noble only with the advance of one’s observation of the noble precepts.
+For

-bother him?
-The world of Dharma is all-embracing and all-supportive as Heaven
+there be any ominous taboos to bother him?
+The world of Dharma is all-embracing

-and Earth.
-Only the unenlightened, the foolish, fail to understand; they are
+and all-supportive as Heaven and Earth.
+Only the unenlightened, the foolish,

-victimized by the hindrances and bondage of their own making.
-The karmas of
+fail to understand; they are victimized by the hindrances and bondage of their

-good and evil originate within the human heart.
-Good and evil follow the person
+own making.
+The karmas of good and evil originate within the human heart.
+Good

-as closely as does shadow follow the body, and as readily as the echo responds
+and evil follow the person as closely as does shadow follow the body, and as

-to the sound!
-The virtues of those who have practiced the precepts taught,
+readily as the echo responds to the sound!
+The virtues of those who have

-under the protection of the Devas, will be answered
+practiced the precepts taught, under the protection of the Devas, will be

-appeals will receive a response from all of the ten quarters of Space, as
+their appeals will receive a response from all of the ten quarters of Space, as

 participating in the augmentation of virtue with Heaven.
 Their magnificent